Free to read. No paywall, no sign-up.

 The result is a section of the site that treats the Olim experience as primary, not secondary.
 The structure is built around what arrives in your post: a pension statement, a property tax bill, a credit-card fee notice, a Bituach Leumi letter.
 Each one gets walked through in the order an actual person would read it, and the unfamiliar parts get named in plain English with a Hebrew anchor for when you need to repeat the term to a banker.

 Finance writing is only as useful as it is current and verifiable.
 Below is what stands behind each entry.
 If a page on this site does not meet these standards, it is a bug.
-Write to the editorial address at the bottom of the page and it will be fixed.
+Write to the editorial address below and it will be fixed.

 Every entry traces back to Israeli statute, the Capital Markets Authority, the Bank of Israel, the Tax Authority, Bituach Leumi, or the Tel Aviv Stock Exchange.
 No screenshots of forum threads, no rumours from immigrant Facebook groups dressed up as fact.